querytechnology/tqc-php/README.md

 ## Installation

 Make sure you have an API key for the TinyQueries&trade; Compiler.
 You can get one here: https://tinyqueries.com/signup.
-You can choose to add `TINYQUERIES_API_KEY` to your ENV variabeles OR add it to your `.env` file if you have one.
+You can choose to add `TINYQUERIES_API_KEY` to your ENV variabeles OR add it to the `.env` file of your project if you have one.

 Windows:
 - Make sure you have PHP v7.0 or higher